Using unsupervised learning to detect broken symmetries, with relevance to searches for parity violation in nature. (Previously: "Stressed GANs snag desserts"): Method and Principles

 Real detectors and experiments are, of course, imperfect.
 Not all parts work with perfect efficiency, and acceptance does not extend uniformly into all directions.
-A sister paper \cite{paper2} addresses those absolutely critical questions, and also explains how to generalise the symmetry-violation discovery process to general symmetries (including continuous symmetries) rather than the narrow case of parity discussed herein.
+A more complex sister paper \citep{paper2} address issues arising from those concerns, including: how to spot symmetry violation in a detector which itself violates that symmetry, and how to generalise the symmetry-violation discovery process to general symmetries (including continuous symmetries) rather than the narrow case of parity discussed herein.
 The current paper, however, deliberately eschews those details as the intention here is to provide a simple and pedagogically useful illustration of the key message, free from other distractions.